QuantEcon/lecture-python.myst/lectures/exchangeable.md

 So in the IID case, there is **nothing to learn** about the densities of future random variables from past data.

-In the general case, there is something go learn from past data.
+In the general case, there is something to learn from past data.

-We turn next to an instance of this general case in which there is something to learn from past data.
+We turn next to an instance of this general case.

 Please keep your eye out for **what** there is to learn from past data.

 ## A Setting in Which Past Observations Are Informative

-We now turn to a setting in which there **is** something to learn.

 Let $\{W_t\}_{t=0}^\infty$ be a sequence of nonnegative scalar random variables with a joint probability distribution